josecarlosgt/Web-Design-and-Development/README.md

 - [Mozilla MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
 This website contains detailed and up-to-date documentation on HTML.
 - [W3Schools](https://www.w3schools.com/) This website contains examples and brief explanations of HTML.

- On-page Search Engine Optimization (SEO) techniques require a list of keywords that describe the most relevant and significant aspects of your website.
+On-page Search Engine Optimization (SEO) techniques involve crafting a list of keywords that describe the most relevant and significant aspects of your web page.
 Here are some examples:
 - Laguna Brava
-- Ecotourism
 - Nature
 - Adventure

 We will use the following text.
 Note the keywords are highlighted in bold.

-> *Page's Title:* Welcome to **Laguna Brava Ecotourism**
+> *Page's Title:* Welcome to **Laguna Brava** Ecotourism
 >
 > *Welcome blurb:* Learn everything about the activities that **Laguna Brava** offers to its visitors.
 >